kCore-framework/docs/[3]kPaletteEdit/kPaletteEdit.md

 ## Installation

-1. Download the `kPaletteEdit` resource
+1. Download the kPaletteEdit resource
 2. Place it in your server's resources directory
-3. Add to your `server.cfg`:
+3. Add to your server.cfg:
 ```cfg
 ensure kPaletteEdit
 ```
 ## Configuration

-Configure default palette color in `server.cfg`:
+Configure default palette color in server.cfg:
 ```cfg
 # Default color is mint green (3, 252, 194)
 set palette_default_red "3"      # Default: 3